amuradyan/resume/README.md

 08.05.2025 - current

+**Tech used:** Scala 2, PredictionIO, Cats, Java 21, GCP

-Supporting a recommendation engine in Scala 2 on PredictionIO for large e-commerce platforms, extending the API for a more granular search.
-Documenting behavior in an effort to later write the next version of the service in Java 21, prototyping APIs, setting up meetings.
+Maintaining and occasionally adding features to a recommendation engine built on top of PredictionIO in Scala 2 for large e-commerce platforms.
+Implementing the partial replacement for the engine in Java 21 with Spring Boot.
+Figuring out the domain via use-cases /AI ftw!/ and setting up meetings.

 ### Workshop leader - [TUMO Yerevan](https://tumo.org)

 01.05.2025 - 31.05.2025

-**Tech used:** JS, Deno
+**Tech used:** JavaScript, Deno, LISP

-A workshop for high school students on building programming language.
-[Shvi](https://github.com/amuradyan/shvi/tree/master/shvi), the language, is inspired by LISP and is a simple notation for writing music.
-During the workshop, students moved through each step, supported with reading material and guided by tests, gradually adding features and building a simple interpreter.
-The course is designed in a way that each step produces a tangible result in the real world - sounds in our case.
-It is open-ended from some point, to allow for creativity and exploration both musically and engineering wise /some students added vibratos and lambdas/.
+A workshop for high school students on building programming languages.
+[Shvi](https://github.com/amuradyan/shvi), the language, is inspired by LISP and is a simple notation for writing music.
+Students moved through each step, supported with reading material and unit tests, gradually adding features and building a simple interpreter.
+This later got its' spinoff - [Lyre](https://lyre.amuradyan.am).

+### Consulting engineer - Quality Testing Lab

+01.03.2025 - current

+**Tech used:** React, Next.js, PostgreSQL

+I help develop and maintain a wide-range printing e-shop.
+Most of the time I'm in the backend, integrating logistics, adding logs or building images, but occasionally I'll do some coding in the front.
+Mainly I steer both ends in terms of design and practices.

 ### Freelance